-We have audited the accompanying consolidated balance sheets of ReneSola Ltd and subsidiaries (the "Company") as of December 31, 2012 and 2013, and the related consolidated income statements, comprehensive income (loss) statements, statements of changes in equity, and cash flows for each of the three years in the period ended December 31, 2013 and the related financial statement schedule included in Schedule I. These financial statements and financial statement schedule are the responsibility of the Company's management.
+We have audited the accompanying consolidated balance sheets of ReneSola Ltd and subsidiaries (the "Company") as of December 31, 2014 and 2015, and the related consolidated income statements, statements of comprehensive loss, changes in equity, and cash flows for each of the three years in the period ended December 31, 2015.
+Our audits also included the financial statement schedule included in Schedule I. These financial statements and financial statement schedule are the responsibility of the Company's management.
 Our responsibility is to express an opinion on the financial statements and financial statement schedule based on our audits.